How to Save for Retirement: A Complete Guide

 Picture Credit -iStock photo

-Social Security is a government program that provides retirement income.
-Understanding how it works is crucial for maximizing your benefits.
+Social Security is a government program that automatically provides retirement income to workers when they retire.
+And it is learning how to use that platform to your advantage.

-Delaying Social Security benefits until after your full retirement age can result in higher monthly payments.
+Social Security benefits are also another potention income source, but holding off until after your full retirement age can pay more per month.

 SEP IRAs and Solo 401(k)s

-Medicare and Medicaid are government programs that provide healthcare coverage for retirees.
-Understanding what they cover and how to enroll is crucial.
+Medicare and Medicaid are federally-sponsored programs that provide healthcare coverage to retirees.
+Knowing what they do and how to sign up is key.

 Long-Term Care Insurance